basnijholt/slurm-usage/README.md

 **Collection is slow?**

-- Increase parallel workers: `./slurm_usage.py collect --n-parallel 8`
+- Increase parallel workers: `slurm-usage collect --n-parallel 8`
 - The first run processes historical data and will be slower

 **Missing user groups?**